root-systems/handbook/agreements/working-with-rs.md

 Invoices will be paid by the 20th of every month.

+## Time Tracking

+We recommend using [Toggl](https://toggl.com).
+Please ask a Root Systems member to be invited to our Toggl team.

 ## Expenses

 If you have any expenses that need claimed, include this in your monthly invoice along with the related receipts.